-Brian is an honors graduate of the University of Texas School of Law and has degrees in Computer Science and Philosophy from Texas A&M University.
-He is the author of 9 books and hundreds of articles on a wide variety of topics.
+Brian is an honors graduate of the University of Texas School of Law.
+He is the author of 6 books and hundreds of articles on a wide variety of topics.

 For example, when the Maersk Alabama was attacked by Somali Pirates, it made headlines around the world, and the event was made into a Hollywood blockbuster starring Tom Hanks as Captain Phillips.
 Many of the crew members hired Brian to represent them.